ParliRobo/ParliRobo.github.io/README.md

 The released part can be found [here](https://github.com/ParliRobo/ParliRobo.github.io/tree/main/code).

 ## Data Release
-The video of the human player fighting with ParliRobo is as follows.
+We have release a demo of a participant AI robot (PAR) fighting with a human player.
+Note that the protagonist in this demo is the PAR.

 <iframe
 src="https://www.youtube.com/embed/Hw3-9WkHHpg"